ChidimmaChianakwana/DSA-Palmoria-Project/README.md

 # 🏭 Palmoria Workforce Equity Dashboard

-A Power BI HR Analytics project to uncover gender-related disparities in performance, pay, and compliance at Palmoria Group — a manufacturing company based in Nigeria.
+A Power BI HR Analytics project to uncover gender-related disparities in performance, pay, and compliance at Palmoria Group, a manufacturing company based in Nigeria.

 📊 **Tool**: Power BI (no Excel used)
 🧩 **Data**: Employee details + Bonus rules (merged via Power Query)